-We do our best to do all our pickups between 9am and 3pm, but sometimes we’re out into the early evening.
+We do our best to do all our pickups between 9am and 5pm, but sometimes we’re out later into evening.
 We can’t give any more scheduling details than that, because the routes are constantly changing due to growing membership, variable truck capacities, and staff availability.
 When summer highs approach 100 degrees, we also give our drivers the option to start up to two hours early if they prefer.

 We currently serve 99% of Albuquerque and Los Ranchos, with some very limited exceptions on the outskirts.

 We also offer biweekly service to all of Corrales, most of Rio Rancho, and a slow-growing portion of Bernalillo.
 Weekly service in those areas is available on a case-by-case basis, and will be made more widely available in 2022.